Uterine Sarcoma: Hormone Therapy

 What is hormone therapy?

 Hormone therapy is a type of cancer treatment that works to change the levels of some hormones in your body.
 It may be used to treat some types of uterine sarcoma.
-It's not the same as the hormone therapy that's can be used to help manage the symptoms of menopause.
-The treatment is done by a gynecologic oncologist.
+It's not the same as the hormone therapy that can be used to help manage the symptoms of menopause.
+The treatment is usually done by a gynecologic oncologist.
 This is a specialist who diagnoses and treats female cancer.
+It may also be done by a medical oncologist, a specialist in the treatment of cancer using medicines (chemotherapy).
 You may have hormone therapy along with radiation or chemotherapy.

 How hormone therapy works

 Hormones are chemicals in your blood.
 They control how cells grow.
 Hormones such as estrogen and progesterone can cause cancer cells in the uterus to grow.
-The goal of hormone therapy for cancer is to stop the cancer cells from having the hormones they need to grow.
+The goal of hormone therapy for cancer is to stop the cancer cells from getting the hormones they need to grow.
 The cancer cells may then shrink and die.
-Because hormones travel through your blood and affect your whole body, this is called a systemic treatment.

 You may have hormone therapy: